Trajan: Building projects

-Trajan was a prolific builder.
+Trajan was a prolific and well-rounded builder.
 Many of his buildings were designed and erected by the gifted architect Apollodorus of Damascus, including a massive bridge over the Danube, which the Roman army and its reinforcements could use regardless of weather; the Danube sometimes froze over in winter, but seldom enough to bear the passage of a party of soldiers.
 Trajan's works at the Iron Gates region of the Danube created or enlarged the boardwalk road cut into the cliff-face along the Iron Gate's gorge.
 A canal was built between the Danube's Kasajna tributary and Ducis Pratum, circumventing rapids and cataracts.

 Trajan's Forum Traiani was Rome's largest forum.
 It was built to commemorate his victories in Dacia, and was largely financed from that campaign's loot.
 To accommodate it, parts of the Capitoline and Quirinal Hills had to be removed, the latter enlarging a clear area first established by Domitian.
-Apollodorus of Damascus' "magnificent" design incorporated a Triumphal arch entrance, a forum space approximately 120 m long and 90m wide, surrounded by peristyles: a monumentally sized basilica: and later, Trajan's Column and libraries.
-It was started in 107 AD, dedicated on 1 January 112, and remained in use for at least 500 years.
+Apollodorus of Damascus' "magnificent" design incorporated a Triumphal arch entrance, a forum space approximately 120 m long and 90m wide, surrounded by peristyles: a monumentally sized basilica: and later, the famous Trajan's Column and libraries.
+It was started in AD 107, dedicated on 1 January 112, and remained in use for at least 500 years.
 It still drew admiration when Emperor Constantius II visited Rome in the fourth century.
 It accommodated Trajan's Market, and an adjacent brick market.

 Trajan was also a prolific builder of triumphal arches, many of which survive.
 He built roads, such as the Via Traiana, an extension of the Via Appia from Beneventum to Brundisium and the Via Traiana Nova, a mostly military road between Damascus and Aila, which Rome employed in its annexation of Nabataea and founding of Arabia Province.

 Some historians attribute the construction or reconstruction of Old Cairo's Roman fortress (also known as "Babylon Fort") to Trajan, and the building of a canal between the River Nile and the Red Sea.
 In Egypt, Trajan was "quite active" in constructing and embellishing buildings.
 He is portrayed, together with Domitian, on the propylon of the Temple of Hathor at Dendera.
 His cartouche also appears in the column shafts of the Temple of Khnum at Esna.

-He built two palatial villas outside Rone at Arcinazzo and at Centumcellae.
+He built palatial villas outside Rome at Arcinazzo, at Centumcellae and at Talamone.

+He also built a bath complex as well as the Aqua Traiana.